StackVista/stackstate-docs/stackpacks/integrations/logz.md

 ## Overview

-The Logz.io StackPack allows StackState to connect to Logz.io.
+You can use the Logz.io StackPack to connect StackState to Logz.io.

 Using this StackPack, you can: